-With an IRA, you get one or the other; you get the tax advantages when you contribute or when you withdrawal but not both.
+With an IRA, you get one or the other; you get the tax advantages when you contribute or when you withdraw, but not both.
 With an HSA, you get the tax benefits on both sides.

 Just like all tax-advantaged retirement accounts, if you use the money for something outside of its purpose, the IRS will hit you with some pretty hefty penalties.
 Your HSA funds must be used for qualified medical expenses.
-If you use the money for anything else, you pay ordinary income taxes on the withdrawal plus a 20 percent penalty.
+If you use the money for anything else, you'll pay ordinary income taxes on the withdrawal plus a 20 percent penalty.
 Some quick calculations show that you could pay nearly 50 percent or more in taxes and penalties if you don’t use the money for its intended purpose.

 Once you reach age 65, things change slightly.
-You can use the funds for things other than medical expenses but you will only pay ordinary income tax.
+You can use the funds for things other than medical expenses, but you will only pay ordinary income tax.

 How It’s Invested

 Before using your HSA as an investment vehicle, do some investigating.
-If your employer offers you the HDHP with a health savings account, first ask about the company who will hold the HSA funds.
-If it’s nothing more than a true savings account, you won’t get much benefit from maxing it out since the money isn’t being invested.
+If your employer offers you the HDHP with a health savings account, first ask about the company that will hold the HSA funds.
+If it’s nothing more than a true savings account, you won’t get much benefit from maxing it out, since the money isn’t being invested.
 Many companies allow you to invest the funds into something more aggressive than a traditional savings account.
 If your HSA comes with investment options, that’s where the HSA becomes a vehicle for wealth building.

 Don’t Forget About It